• Newport is the largest city of the Central Oregon Coast

 - Agate Beach - nearby Yaquina Head.

-- Moolack Beach - two miles north of Yaquina Head.
+- Moolack Beach - between Yaquina Head and Beverly Beach.

 - Beverly Beach - 3.5 miles north of Yaquina Head.

 OSU Hatfield Marine Science Center